jghaanstra/com.xiaomi-miio/README.md

 * use the miIO device library

 ## To Do List
-* Finish driver for Yeelight Color (add hue and saturation)
+* Finish driver for Yeelight Bulbs (add hue and saturation)
 * Add other devices
 * Resolve devices under their own handle during initialization so the app can listen to device events